-- 63. External confirmation of client account balances can provide strong evidence regarding the existence of the account at a certain date.
+- 63. External confirmation of client account balances can provide strong evidence regarding the existence of the account and accuracy of the regulated entity's records of client assets held at a certain date.
 It can also provide strong audit evidence regarding the operation of cut-off procedures. - 64.
 For efficiency purpose, the auditor may circularize external confirmations of client account balances together with client assets held for custody so as to obtain audit evidence to support the financial statement assertions and regulatory reporting items at the same time.
+Given the objectives of the external confirmations as noted in paragraph 63 above, the auditor should consider to circularize external confirmations (including clients with zero account balances or assets holding if appropriate).
 Further details on circularisation are set out in paragraph 27 of Appendix 2 to this Practice Note. - 65.
 In determining the auditor's assessment of risk, consideration as to whether or not to perform external circularisation would also be linked to the fraud assessment (HKSA 240) and the assessment of the quality of internal controls, particularly over client assets (HKSA 315).
 The higher the auditor's assessment of risk, the more important it is for the auditor to seek reliable and relevant audit evidence from substantive procedures.
 For example, if the auditor considers that the licensed corporation has inadequate systems of control over client assets, or the auditor decides not to rely on the licensed corporation's internal control systems, then external confirmations of client account balances and client assets held by the licensed corporation would be a strong substantive audit procedure.